jhubbardsf/reddit-mint-post/README.md

 `/u/CommentNFTMinter 0xTHEIR_POLY_ADDRESS`

 ## Logic
 All the logic handling the reddit bot and crossmint minting live in handler.js.
-The bot is deployed to AWS lambda on 1 minute cron job using [serverless](serverless.com).
+The bot is deployed to AWS lambda with a 1 minute cron job using [serverless](serverless.com).

 ## Notes
 I've been testing it around in /r/CommentNFTTest.
 Idk how well my bot will work elsewhere since it's brand new (and has low karma so might get caught in a lot of spam filters), but he's an approved submitted to that test subreddit.